Preens Eddy: Railway station

 Preens Eddy once had its own railway station operated by the GWR known as Coalport Station.
 To avoid confusion in this article it will be referred to as Coalport West Station because on the other side of Coalport Bridge was another Coalport railway station operated by the LNWR, which will be referred to here as Coalport East Station, now demolished.
 The station at Preens Eddy still exists, now converted to a private residence with a small portion of the edge of the westbound platform still visible.
 Since its closure in 1968, the private owners have re-laid a small section of track roughly where the eastbound line would have been.
 Two GWR railway carriages have been placed upon the track and are rented out as holiday lets.

 Bus service

 In 1963, a once-a-day bus was pictured at the Coalport Bridge Terminus.
 It was operated on Route 938 by Midland Red between Wellington and Coalport via Hadley.
 Coalport East railway station had already closed in 1958 and once Coalport West (Preens Eddy) closed in 1968 the bus and car remained as the only forms of transport for Coalport, which had originally been well served by rail, road and river transport.

 Public houses at Preens Eddy

 The Woodbridge Inn

-Today, the only remaining public house at Preens Eddy is the Woodbridge Inn, named after the original "Wood Bridge" that crossed the Severn here.
-At postcode location TF8 7JF, its tranquil setting and good car parking attract many who wish to explore Preens Eddy itself or take an easy walk around The Werps, The Tuckies, Jackfield, GWR Severn Valley Way, The Calcutts, The Hay Inclined Plane and Coalport Basin, China works and Tile Museum and Tar Tunnel with 5 or 6 pubs en route.
+The only surviving public house in Preens Eddy is the Woodbridge Inn, named after the original "Wood Bridge" that crossed the Severn here.
+It offers car parking and walkable routes around The Werps, The Tuckies, Jackfield, GWR Severn Valley Way, The Calcutts, The Hay Inclined Plane, Coalport Basin, China works and Tile Museum and Tar Tunnel with five or six pubs en route.